 The D&D Adventurers League is an ongoing official campaign for Dungeons & Dragons.
-It uses the fifth edition Dungeons & Dragons rules, and features the Forgotten Realms setting.
+It uses the fifth edition Dungeons & Dragons rules.
 You can play D&D Adventurers League games literally anywhere.
 Players use the fifth edition rules to create a character and bring that character to games anywhere D&D Adventurers League play is happening.

 Organizing an Event